Reach Out To Our Friendly Team Today

 Common Issues Treated with Sensorimotor Psychotherapy

-Our team of counsellors, psychologists, and trauma therapy professionals can assist with:
+Our trauma therapy professionals can assist with:

 • PTSD and post-traumatic stress disorder